zencart/documentation/content/dev/code/notifiers.md

 class shopping_cart extends base
 ```

-&hellip; events can be issued via the `$this` keyword:
+&hellip; events can be triggered via the `$this` keyword:

 ```php
 $this->notify('EVENT_NAME');
 ```

-For example, the shopping cart class issues this event after an item has been added to the cart:
+For example, the shopping cart class triggers this event after an item has been added to the cart:
 ```php
 $this->notify('NOTIFIER_CART_ADD_CART_END');
 ```

-When a class issues a notification using the `$this` keyword, _all_ **public** class-variables are available for use by a watching observer.
-If a class desires to issue a notification without that access, the global `$zco_notifier` can be used to issue that notification.
+When a class triggers a notification using the `$this` keyword, _all_ **public** class-variables are available for use by a watching observer.
+If a class desires to trigger a notification without that access, the global `$zco_notifier` can be used to trigger that notification.

 #### Procedural Event Notifications

-In procedural code, functions and classes that don't `extend base`, use the global `$zco_notifier` object to issue events.
+In procedural application code (not in observer classes), functions and classes that don't `extend base`, use the global `$zco_notifier` object to trigger events.
 For example, the `zen_mail` function triggers the following event, which allows a plugin to update the to-be-sent email format:

 ```php
 $zco_notifier->notify('NOTIFY_EMAIL_DETERMINING_EMAIL_FORMAT', $to_email_address, $customers_email_format, $module);